rgreenblatt/ai_alignment_readings/advice_for_reading.md

-Sorry about the late response, but hopefully this will be helpful in the future.

 I think the optimal approach varies a descent amount by discipline, so I'll target my advice for applied machine learning/alignment research, though I think the ideas are somewhat similar for more theoretical CS research in general.